How will coronavirus affect my insurance, energy bills and mortgage?

-The Bank of England base rate was cut to 0.1% on 19 March, the second cut this month and a historic low.
+The Bank of England base rate was cut to 0.1% on 19 March, the second cut in March and a historic low.
 If you have a tracker mortgage or variable rate mortgage your repayments are likely to get lower, but it won’t affect existing fixed rate mortgages, although new ones might get cheaper.

 If you’re on a standard variable rate mortgage, you may be able to save money by switching to a new fixed rate product or consider remortgaging to another lender.
 You can see deals that are currently available by comparing mortgages with us or speak to our trusted mortgage broker London & Country Mortgages.

 I’m at home more because of the coronavirus.
 What can I do to save energy?

 Most people are likely spending more time at home, while restrictions and social distancing remain in place.
 That means you may find yourself using more gas and electricity than usual.
 But there are some simple ways to save energy around your home, from boiling water in the kettle rather than a pan, to using radiator thermostats.Check out our energy saving tips